| Chronological list 1801–2015

 Peerages conferred on women | Index thereof | Table of peerage creations by administration | Special remainders

 This site provides a list of United Kingdom peerage creations since 1801.
 It includes a chronological list of peerage creations, together with an alphabetical index.
 The full index contains hyperlinks to the corresponding entries in the chronological list.
 These pages are about 500 and 300 kilobytes respectively and so may take a while to load.
-So there are also versions of the list and index divided into four web pages, for faster loading on slow machines.
+So there are also versions of the list and index divided into four web pages.
 In the case of the index there are versions divided chronologically and alphabetically.
 The links in those indexes lead to the version of the list which is divided into four sections.

 Please note that the original version of this list at http://website.lineone.net/~david.beamish/ is no longer being updated.

 Additional lists show life peerages created under the Life Peerages Act 1958, other peerages created since 1958, and peerages conferred on women.
 In the case of this last list, it should be noted that peerages created before 1958 did not confer membership of the House of Lords on the original grantee.

 Since the enactment of the House of Lords Act 1999 (11 November 1999) no hereditary peerage has entitled the holder to sit in the House of Lords.